nthu-ga/stings-data/README.md

 | `SubhaloNr` | Integer | ID of subhalo to which tagged DM particle is bound (-1: unbound particles) |
 | `TPSnapshot` | Integer | Snapshot of simulation at which tag was assigned |
 | `Velocities` | km/s | Particle velocities relative to the center of the host halo potential |

+Potentially useful values stored as attributes in the `/Header` group include;

+- `BoxSize` : the size of the cutout region for this host halo, in Mpc (NOT the size of the Coco simulation box)
+- `GalaxyNumber` : the row number of the central galaxy in the companion `galaxies.fits` table.
+- `HSMLNGB`: the number of neighbours used to calculate the adaptive smoothing scale `HSML` for each particle.
+- `HaloVelBoxFrame`
+- `HubbleParam`

 #### Note on the N-body particle mass